 Topical glucocorticoids to reduce inflammation or oral glucocorticoids such as prednisone for severe inflammation and swelling.

 Any medication can potentially cause an allergic reaction in cats.
 Antibiotics are a common cause, steroids, anesthetic, sulfa drugs, creams, and topical flea products.
 Drug allergies can become more severe with repeated exposure.
 Symptoms can range from skin rashes to life-threatening anaphylaxis, a severe, rapid onset and life-threatening reaction to an allergen.

-Discontinue medications which have caused the allergy and replace with more suitable medication.
+Discontinue medications that have caused the allergy and replace them with more suitable medication.

 Supportive care such as oxygen therapy and IV fluids may also be given to assist with breathing.

-Cigarettes contain 43 known carcinogens (cancer-causing substances) and can induce a number of other medical problems including allergies.
+Cigarettes contain 43 known carcinogens (cancer-causing substances) and can induce several other medical problems including allergies.
 Cats are at increased risk because they are exposed to the smoke via the airways as well as their coat when they groom.